 This pathway is for qualified high school seniors interested in pursuing a UC undergraduate degree in Health Sciences (HLSC) in the College of Allied Health Sciences and then continuing on to pursue a Doctor of Physical Therapy degree at the University of Cincinnati.

-This pathway is for UC College of Allied Health Sciences (CAHS) students majoring in Health Sciences.
 In order to qualify for this pathway, students must be a Health Science major who has completed ALL perquisite courses at the University of Cincinnati (or branch campuses).
 These students will have the option of applying to the UC DPT graduate program during the second term of their penultimate year (typically junior year).
 Priority will be given to students who started their academic career at UC as an entering 1st year, 1st semester freshman (regardless of major).

 Applicants may not have more than two (2) core science courses and two (2) non-science courses incomplete when they apply.
 All prerequisite courses must be completed before the program start date.

 Yes, students will be sent an automated email from the UC Graduate School asking them to set up their password and pay a $65 fee after they have submitted their Physical Therapy Centralized Application Service (PTCAS) fee and application.

 Transcripts must be sent directly to Physical Therapy Centralized Application Service